jesslr/GettingCleaningData/CodeBook.md

 with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

-From the readme.txt file provided with the data:

-For each record it is provided:
+For each record it is provided (from readme.txt provided with data):

 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 * Triaxial Angular velocity from the gyroscope.